 - Urinary Frequency

-- Pregnancy and labor puts stress and/or pressure on the bladder which may result in trauma to the pelvic-floor muscles
+- After pregnancy and childbirth: Pregnancy and labour put stress and/or pressure on the bladder, which may result in bad symptoms.

 - Injury or trauma, such as a pelvic fracture